-A landscape buffer area at least 15 feet wide shall be provided.
-One (1) tree at least 6 feet tall at the time of planting and at least 25 feet tall at maturity, and 3 shrubs, shall be provided for every 25 feet of street frontage, with spacing designed to minimize sound, light, and noise impacts.
+- 1. If a wall at least 3 feet in height is provided or exists along the property line between the 2 properties, 1 tree at least 8 feet high at the time of planting shall be provided every for 15 feet along the wall, with spacing designed to minimize sound and light impacts of the proposed development on the adjacent property. - If no wall is provided or exists, 1 tree at least 6 feet tall at the time of planting and at least 25 feet tall at maturity and 3 shrubs shall be provided for every 25 feet along the lot line, with spacing designed to minimize sound, light, and noise impacts.